Payment-method icon

 Mexico MXN Credit card -white_check_mark- -white_check_mark- -white_check_mark- -white_check_mark- -white_check_mark-

-Japan JPY Credit card -white_check_mark- -white_check_mark- -x- -white_check_mark- -white_check_mark-
+Japan JPY Credit card -white_check_mark- -white_check_mark- -white_check_mark- -white_check_mark- -white_check_mark-

-Installment options in supported countries
+Installment options in supported countries/regions

-Country Number of installments
+Country/region Number of installments

 Brazil Any number equal to or greater than 1, and less than 100.